 Errors are sometimes easy to make, so always take some time to check if you are unsure

 You can use a dictionary, check online or use a good online grammar checker to help you.

-Just remember that sometimes means occasionally and is an adverb.
+Just remember that sometimes means occasionally and is an adverb of frequency.